Culinary Travel: Street Food

 Eating street food is a wonderful way to immerse yourself in an exotic culture.
 Traditional dishes represent local history and often feature ingredients that are indicative to a particular region.
-However, purchasing unknown foods can be scary and intimidating, especially if you don’t speak the language.
 These are our tips for embarking on a street food culinary adventure.

 Choosing local foods